RoliSoft/WSL-Distribution-Switcher/README.md

 As noted above, the `REGULARUSER` environmental variable will be provided by `install.py`, which is the name of your regular user.
 This value will be used to add your user to the `sudoers` list.

 Additionally, it accepts the `ROOTPASSWD` environmental variable, which should contain the password to set for the root account.
-If this is not specified, the password will be set to `toor`.
+If this is not specified, the root password will not be reset.
+On most distributions the root account has no password, i.e. it is locked.

 The script does the following:

 * Upgrades the system, installs some critical missing packages.
 (Such as `apt-utils` on Debian.)
 * Fixes locale warnings with apt/dpkg.
-* Resets the root password.
+* Resets the root password, if asked.
 * Installs `sudo` and adds user to `sudoers`.
 * Fixes sudo hostname resolution warning.
 * Installs basic dependencies required to install new distributions.